Sweden's pensions and parent policies keep old age worries at bay

-STOCKHOLM Like most of Europe, Sweden is struggling with an aging population.
+STOCKHOLM Dec 2 Like most of Europe, Sweden is struggling with an ageing population.
 But thanks to people like 65-year-old Malin Engstedt the country is in a better position than most to tackle its demographic challenges.

 "I thought half a year ago that maybe I could quit by the end of the year.
 But the closer to that I got, the less I felt like stopping working," said Engstedt.